CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET-FRONTEND.md

  - after choosing a document, we display the SpreadSheet component.

 ##### Routing set up
+- use the fetch method and the url of the document?

 ##### Handle protected routes
+- if a cell is being edited by another user, this user's (edit)call to this url will fail?

 #### 2. State Management